 - Are you an apple fan?
 Pick up an "Apple Passport" when you visit and make tasting notes as you enjoy adventures in flavors all through apple season!.

 Tart, fruity apple with a firm moderately breaking texture.
-Developed by the University of Minnesota Fruit Breeding Farm.
+Circa 1940s, developed by the University of Minnesota Fruit Breeding Farm.
 Ripens in late September.
-Circa 1940s.

 Sweet, spicy, fruity apple with a firm, moderately breaking texture.
-Bred by Purdue, Rutgers, and Illinois Co-op.
+Circa 1972, this variety was bred by the Purdue, Rutgers, and Illinois Co-op.
 Ripens in early September.
-Circa 1972.